-- 1. Hospitals should participate in the Spine SCOAP registry with results available to purchasers. - 2.
-Providers must maintain a registry of patients undergoing lumbar fusion and collect prospective patient reported outcome measures as specified elsewhere in this document.
+1. Hospitals must participate in a registry such as Spine COAP with results available to purchasers.

+2. Providers must maintain a registry of patients undergoing lumbar fusion and collect prospective patient reported outcome measures as part of an internal quality improvement program.